We asked Jon Naugle, owner and director of operations at SOLO, to share insight on how SOLO began printing 3D custom orthotics.

 Tells us about the material used in the process?

-We use a nylon material called PA-12.
+We use a plant-based material called PA-11.
 It has property characteristics similar to a blend of our Carboplast® with our Performance Rx nylon shells.
-This robust thermoplastic produces strong, high-density parts.
+This material produces strong, high-density parts.
 Additionally, 80% of the surplus powder is reusable, which means less waste.

 We are here to answer your questions about 3D printed orthotics.
 We encourage you to try a pair of 3D printed custom orthotics and tell us what you think about this new technology.